canonical/docker-snap/README.md

 This repository contains the source for the `docker` snap package.
 The package provides a distribution of Docker Engine along with the Nvidia toolkit for Ubuntu Core and other snap-compatible systems.
 The Docker Engine is built from an upstream release tag with some patches to fit the snap format and is available on `armhf`, `arm64`, `amd64`, `i386`, and `ppc64el` architectures.
 The rest of this page describes installation, usage, and development.

 > [!NOTE]
 > [Docker's official documentation](https://docs.docker.com) does not discuss the `docker` snap package.
-For questions regarding `docker` snap usage, please consider [starting a discussion](https://github.com/canonical/docker-snap/discussions)
+For questions regarding the snap usage, refer to the [discussions](https://github.com/canonical/docker-snap/discussions).

 ## Installation